Internal rotation of Milky Way dwarf spheroidal satellites with $Gaia$ Early Data Release 3: Results and discussion

 Ursa Minor has the largest error bars both in the radial and angular profiles ($\sim$ 5 km s$^{-1}$).
 Nevertheless, the errors are below the galaxy velocity dispersion, $\sigma_v$, in all the bins.
-Radial and angular profiles show mean velocities mostly compatible with zero, with an increase in $\tilde v_R$ along the semi-minor axis (Figure~\ref{fig:resolved_internal_kinematics}, second panel).
-The galaxy shows a weak anticlockwise rotation (Figure~\ref{fig:resolved_internal_kinematics}, third panel), although the velocity components are below their uncertainties, being consistent with $V_T \sim 0$.
+Radial and angular profiles show mean velocities mostly compatible with zero at $1 \sigma$, with an increase in $\tilde v_R$ along the semiminor axis (Fig.~\ref{fig:resolved_internal_kinematics}, second panel).
+The galaxy shows a weak anticlockwise rotation (Fig. ~\ref{fig:resolved_internal_kinematics}, third panel), although the velocity components are below their uncertainties ($\sim0.3 \sigma$) in the north-east cell, being consistent with $V_T \sim 0$.

 Sculptor shows a consistent clockwise rotation signal, $\tilde v_T < 0$, within all sampled bins and no net radial expansion or contraction, $\tilde v_R \simeq 0$.
-This rotation pattern can be more easily observed in rightmost panel of Figure~\ref{fig:resolved_internal_kinematics}, and is compatible with Sculptor's mean tangential velocity, $V_T = -3.00\pm1.02 \kms$.
+This rotation pattern can be more easily observed in rightmost panel of Fig.~\ref{fig:resolved_internal_kinematics}, and is compatible with Sculptor's mean tangential velocity, $V_T = -3.00\pm1.02 \kms$.

 Overall, Fornax displays clockwise rotation, $\tilde v_T < 0$, and no net radial expansion or contraction, $\tilde v_R \simeq 0$, at all radii.
-Both components of the velocity show some dependence with the PA, with positive values of $\tilde v_T$, and negative values of $\tilde v_R$ along the southeast semi-minor axis, $\theta \sim 180 \deg$.
-This can also be observed in the Voronoi tessellation maps in the rightmost panel of Figure~\ref{fig:resolved_internal_kinematics}, with the two cells located southeast from the center of Fornax showing apparent contraction and one showing strong counter rotation.
+Both components of the velocity show some dependence with the PA, with positive values of $\tilde v_T$, and negative values of $\tilde v_R$ along the south-east semiminor axis, $\theta \sim 180 \deg$.
+This can also be observed in the Voronoi tessellation maps in the rightmost panel of Fig.~\ref{fig:resolved_internal_kinematics}, with the two cells located south-east from the centre of Fornax showing apparent contraction (at $\sim 0.3 \sigma$ and $1.3 \sigma$, respectively) and one showing strong counter rotation (at $\sim2 \sigma$).